MasterFacilityList/mfl_api/docs/08_support_resources.rst

 This chapter assumes that the reader is familiar with the general principles explained in the :doc:`06_api` chapter.

+The MFL's job description is to standardize the management of information relating to facilities ( including community health units ), provide a standard catalogue of available healthcare 09_services and act as a central ingress point for regulation.
+However, in order to do this, the MFL needs to have a constellation of support resources in its data model.

 This chapter concerns itself with the resources that hold "setup" type information.
 These resources wil often be used to populate drop-downs and other types of choosers in the web / mobile front-ends.